 Benefits provided.
 The Clerk provides medical, dental, vision, and life insurance benefits for retirees and their dependents.
-The benefit terms provide for payment of 100% of retiree and 100% of dependent pre-Medicare health, Medicare Supplement, and dental insurance premiums.
-Vision is voluntary and paid 100% by the retiree.
-The plan also provides for payment of 100% of retiree life insurance premiums.
+Retirees can continue pre-Medicare health, Medicare Supplement, dental and life insurance benefits at retirement, but are required to pay 100% of the premium.
+Retirees with at least 20 years of service are eligible for payment of 100% of retirees and dependent premiums by the Clerk.